dlmacedo/entropic-out-of-distribution-detection/README.md

 ___

-# Add seamless and state-of-the-art performance out-of-distribution detection to your project!!!
+# Add seamless and high-performance out-of-distribution detection to your project!!!

 ## Replace the SoftMax loss with the IsoMax+ loss changing two lines of code.